chuck-whitmer/datashare/README.md

 #3419: 2350921  U 235*
 ```
 The rows of each matrix correspond in order to the production of the listed nuclides.
 Thus the first row of the
-matrix details H1 productions, etc.
+matrix details H1 production, etc.

-## The decay matrix for
+## The decay matrix for section V.A. _The Decay of Fission Products with mass Number 78_
+There is no neutron flux in this problem, so we have a pure decay matrix, given as `decaymatrix.mtx`.
+The matrix is in a MatrixMarket format; for details see: [http://math.nist.gov/MatrixMarket/formats.html#MMformat]

+The matrix file begins:
 ```
+%%MatrixMarket matrix coordinate real general
  3793  3793 134933
     1    7  2.25876488597760e+21
     1   10  2.79872884969594e+20